quentinchen727/notes/programming_pearls.md

         /* x[l..m-1]<x[m] <= x[m+1..u] */
         qsort(l, m-1)
         qsort(m+1, u)
 This QuickSort runs in O(nlgn) time and O(lgn) stack space on the average.
-The lower bound that any comparison-based sort must use O(nlgn) comparisons; Quicksrot is there close to otimal.
+The lower bound that any comparison-based sort must use O(nlgn) comparisons; Quicksrot is there close to optimal.

 ### 11.3 Better quicksorts
 If an array of n identical elements, the qsort1 function blows this case badly.
 Each of n-1 partitioning passese use O(n) to peel off a single element, so the total run time is O(n^2).